 This one is actually quite a functional thriller for the first three-quarters of the film.
 After a series of disasters take place Nic Cage’s character attempts to decipher a load of numbers written by someone 50 years before that predicted a number of them.
 Nic is on decent form and pretty restrained by his standard but then in the last quarter of the film aliens rock up and it turns out they’re rescuing children as the world is about to end due to a star flare.

-At this point the film degenerates into generic bollocks, it nearly recovers with the actual end of the world but screws it up with a tacked on happy ending of the rescued kids playing on a new planet.
+At this point the film degenerates into run of the mill action plot points, it nearly recovers with the actual end of the world but screws it up with a tacked-on happy ending of the rescued kids playing on a new planet.

 Somehow the only video game adaptation that makes this list, mostly because there’s usually something to enjoy even if it’s just to see how bad it winds up being.
 Max Payne doesn’t even have that going for it.
 The game it’s based on is incredibly cinematic so should lend itself pretty well to being converted to a film, however, this is not the case.